Brad James: Personal life

 James and actress Keshia Knight Pulliam were married in an intimate ceremony in September 2021.
-The two began dating in 2019 after meeting on the set of the TV movie Pride and Prejudice: Atlanta.
-In late 2022, it was announced they were expecting their first child together.
-Additionally, James is the stepfather to Ella (b.
-2017), Knight Pulliam's daughter with ex-husband, retired National Football League player Edgerton Hartwell.
+They began dating in 2019 after meeting on the set of the television movie Pride and Prejudice: Atlanta.
+In December 2022, it was announced that Knight Pulliam was pregnant, and she gave birth to their son in April 2023.
+Additionally, James is the stepfather to Ella (born 2017), Knight Pulliam's daughter with ex-husband, retired National Football League player Edgerton Hartwell.
+James also has another child from a previous marriage.